1001-digital/erc721-extensions/README.md

 ```

 ### `RandomlyAssigned.sol`
-(Semi-) Randomly assign token IDs from a fixed collection size on mint.
+(Semi-)randomly* assign token IDs from a fixed collection size on mint.

 ### `WithContractMetaData.sol`
 Link to your collection's contract meta data right from within your smart contract.